goldinvo/goldinvo.github.io/recipes/dairy/index.md

 of fat globules, preventing creaming.

 Low-Fat Milks
-: Centrifuges separate milk and cream, allowing for milk at different fat contents.
+: Centrifuges separate milk and cream, allowing for milk to be made with different fat content.
 (Skim, 1%, 2%, and whole milk at about 3.5%).